AI Tools reviews

 Here's the deal: when you speak English and someone dubs it in Japanese, your mouth is still making English shapes.
 It looks weird.
 Like, "why is this person chewing invisible gum while speaking Japanese" weird.
 HeyGen's AI analyzes the new language's sounds and digitally adjusts your mouth movements to match.
 It's simultaneously fascinating and slightly creepy – in the best possible way.

 The technology essentially gives your face a linguistic makeover.
 Your lips, jaw, and tongue movements get reconstructed to match whatever language you're "speaking."
 It's like having a universal mouth that adapts to any language's requirements.
+And with the 2025 updates supporting 175+ languages, it's become one of the most comprehensive AI video translation platforms available – far surpassing traditional video animation tools that focus purely on avatar creation.

 Technical Requirements for HeyGen Lip Sync